-State Legislative Candidates: All candidates for legislative offices who raise or spend \$25,000 or more must file their contribution and expenditure disclosure statements electronically and on paper.
-Log-on instructions and approved electronic filing vendors are posted on the Political Reform Division's page on the Secretary of State's website at www.sos.ca.gov/prd/electronic-filing-info.
+State Legislative Candidates: All candidates for legislative offices who raise or spend \$25,000 or more must file their contribution and expenditure disclosure statements electronically.
+Electronic filing information is posted on the Political Reform Division's page on the Secretary of State's website at www.sos.ca.gov/campaign-lobbying.

 County Candidates and Officers: Section 1-6-32 of the Orange County Campaign Reform Ordinance adopted by the Orange County Board of Supervisors in October of 2008, requires elected County candidates and officers and their committees who must file Campaign Disclosure Statements or reports with the Orange County Registrar of Voters and who receive contributions or loans totaling more than \$25,000 to file their statements and reports electronically and on paper with the Registrar of Voters.
 This section applies to the following County offices and candidates for those offices: County Supervisor, Sheriff-Coroner, District Attorney-Public Administrator, Assessor, County Treasurer-Tax Collector, Clerk-Recorder, Auditor-Controller, and County Superintendent of Schools.
 To use this system, call (714) 567-7558 to receive your user name and password.
-Then, you may access the system at ocvote.com/efile.
+Then, you may access the system at netfile.com/filer.
 A user's guide is available on the site.